Growing Photinia Red Robin Key Points:

 Routine pruning is carried out in the Spring, around March, to keep the shrub in shape and enhance the red fresh growth.
 Be aware that Photinia produces creamy flowers (see the image above) in late spring /early summer.
 If you prune all the growth in early spring, you will get good foliage, but no/reduced flowers.
 To get some flowers, stagger pruning to get a bit of both.

-The other function of pruning which is done in autumn/winter prune, is to reduce the occurrence of leaf spot, a fungal disease which P. Red Robin is prone.
+The other function of pruning, which is done in autumn/winter pruning, is to reduce the occurrence of leaf spot, a fungal disease to which P. Red Robin is prone.

-I can remember taking this image.
-Walking around a housing estate one day spotted this and thought an ideal time to snap a Photinia with leaf spot in a poor condition.
+I remember taking this image.
+I was walking around a housing estate and spotted sickly-looking Photinia suffering from leaf spot.
+I thought an ideal time to snap a Photinia in poor condition.
 The householder disagreed and shouted at me, forcing a hasty retreat!

 After planting water, water, water!